jamaalkw-projects/OSU-CSE3901-Final-Project-Archive/README.md

 ## Description
 QuizGem is a web application that will allow users to create their own tests for certain subjects and study them--alone or with others.
-Users will be able to create and share quizzes and go through them in a variety of game modes, both single and multiplayer.
+Users will be able to create and share quizzes and go through them in a single-player studying mode, and a multi-player timed competition mode.
 ## Managers
 - Jamaal Wairegi: Testing Manager
 ## Use Cases and routes